Rohan-Dawar/city-guessr/README.md

 1. [Create a Reddit API Account](https://www.reddit.com/dev/api/)
 2. Add your Reddit API Account Details to prawKeys.py
 3. Run game.py
-4. On your browser, navigate to your localhost with port 5000: localhost:5000
+4. In your browser, navigate to your localhost with port 5000: localhost:5000

 ### Prerequisites